ServiceStackApps/typescript-redux/README.md

 ```

 I dislike how implementations are disconnected from the Component's class declaration it applies to,
-how it needs to be defined after the class declaration instead of above, conceptually matching how it works.
+how it needs to be defined after the class declaration instead of above to match how it conceptually works.

 If we instead extracted the implementations into separate `mapStateToProps` and `mapDispatchToProps` named
 functions it adds readability but then creates even more moving parts and naming clashes making it harder
-to reuse the same recipie for creating other Redux Components in the same file.
+to reuse the same recipe for creating other Redux Components in the same file.

 The `connect()` method is also an imperatively unnatural way to define a new Component which otherwise uses
 class declarations.
-It's also less readable where the source code now reads:
+It's also less readable where the source code reads as:

 > Use connect() to return a Factory constructor function that needs to be immediately invoked with your base
 Component to return a new Component that replaces your existing Component which is now an interim artifact